 Persimmons, when perfectly ripe, contain about 34% fruit sugar.
 Notice I said when perfectly ripe.
 When they are less than perfectly ripe, they are terribly bitter, so knowing when to pick persimmons at their peak is essential.
-But how do you know when persimmons are ripe?
-Read on to find out about harvesting persimmon fruit, including when and how to harvest persimmons.
+How do you know when persimmons are ripe?
+Read on to find out about when and how to harvest persimmons.

 When are Persimmons Ripe?

 American persimmons grow wild throughout a large area of the rural United States, from the Ozarks to the southern Gulf States up into parts of Michigan and the Great Lakes.
 They produce fruit that is plum sized and quite astringent unless fully ripe and soft.

 Oriental persimmons are a little larger, the size of a peach, and are not nearly as hardy as the native varieties.
 Oriental persimmons are of two types: astringent and non-astringent.
 Both ripen at different times, so it’s important to recognize what type of tree you have before picking the persimmons.

 Ideally, you would let astringent varieties ripen on the tree until they are soft.
 Wild persimmons do not ripen all at one time.
 They may become ripe as early as mid-September or as late as February.
 Unfortunately, the birds love the ripened fruit as well as the deer, raccoons, etc. So begin picking persimmons in the early fall when the days are still a bit warm, and the fruit is hard but fully colored.
 Let them ripen at room temp in a cool, dry area until they are soft.